 3. Factoring in Membership Agreements

-It’s tough for HVAC contractors to compete these days without offering maintenance agreements to homeowners — and most do, often discounting their services by 10 or 15 percent as a loyalty incentive.
+It’s tough for HVAC contractors to compete these days without offering maintenance agreements to homeowners — and most do, often discounting their services by 10% or 15% as a loyalty incentive.
 Among other things, membership agreements make for an effective marketing tool.
 But they can trip up HVAC businesses when it comes to pricing.

-The Challenges with Implementing HVAC Pricing Properly Throughout Your Business (and How ServiceTitan Solves Them)
+The Challenges of Implementing HVAC Pricing (and How ServiceTitan Solves Them)

 First, as costs of materials, supplies, and wages change, keeping pricebooks up to date requires constant monitoring and manual updating.

-Second, even when prices are being kept up to date, they’re often not translated accurately onto estimates and invoices.
+Second, even when prices are consistently updated, they’re often not translated accurately onto estimates and invoices.
 For example, techs make miscalculations or misread pricing that leads to delivering inaccurate estimates to customers.
-Or, information gets entered incorrectly during invoice creation, displaying pricing that doesn’t reflect the total cost of the job.
+Or information is entered incorrectly during invoice creation, displaying pricing that doesn’t reflect the total cost of the job.

 These problems can have serious adverse affects on your bottom line.